rotki/rotki/docs/api.rst

    :resjson str location: The location inside the application the note was taken.
    :resjson int last_update_timestamp: The timestamp the note was last updated.
    :resjson bool is_pinned: Whether the note has been pinned by the user or not.
+   :resjson int entries_found: The number of entries found for the current filter.
+Ignores pagination.
+   :resjson int entries_limit: The limit of entries if free version. -1 for premium.
+   :resjson int entries_total: The number of total entries ignoring all filters.

    :statuscode 200: User notes were retrieved successfully.
    :statuscode 409: No user is currently logged in.